 - Nicotine liquid shots – (freebase or salts) – from £50 – £100 for one litre depending on whether you are buying a single bulk-container or multiple 10ml shots

 - Vape flavour drops – around £15 for ten 10ml bottles

 - Syringes, empty mixing bottles, etc – max £15

 - Distilled water (optional) – £5 for one litre

-> Is the effort of making homemade vape juice really worth the lower cost?
+Is the lower cost of making homemade vape juice really worth the effort?

-> Of course, though, you’ll definitely need to learn how to mix your own homemade vape juice before you can start making a go of it and saving money.
+Of course, though, you’ll definitely need to learn how to mix your own homemade vape juice before you can start making a go of it and saving money.
 But then again, making vape juice isn’t exactly rocket science.

 On top of this, there’s a wealth of information about the subject on online vaping forums, so it’s hard to go too far wrong with it.

 As long as you’re not fazed by a little extra work, you’ll find that mixing your own vape juice is a lot of fun.
 Besides this, it’s also hands-down the most affordable way to vape in the UK right now.